Dave643/Arvato_Customer_Segmentation/README.md

 * Supervised Learning Model.ipynb: where I create the model that predicts the labels for the test data.

+* Capstone Project Report.pdf: this report documents the work done for the completion of this project.

 ### Instructions

 The datasets available in this project is proprietary and as such cannot be share without the authorisation of Arvato.